RoshniRanaDS27/Python_for_Financial_Analysis_and_Election_results_Analysis/README.md

 # Analysis Background
 The world of programming with Python.
 In these Analysis, have used the concepts i have learned to complete two Python challenges, PyBank and PyPoll.
-Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.
+Both tasks present a real-world situation where newly developed Python scripting skills come in handy.

 # PyBank Instructions
 In this Analysis, created a Python script to analyze the financial records of Banking company.